Keto Cake

 Keto frosting options

-There are plenty of ways to customize your birthday cake with different frostings.
+There are plenty of ways to customize the keto birthday cake with different frostings.
 Here are some of my favorite keto frosting recipes:

-- Whipped coconut cream.
-Beat together canned coconut cream with powdered sugar and vanilla.
+• Whipped coconut cream.
+Beat together canned coconut cream, powdered sugar, and vanilla.

-- Chocolate frosting.
+• Chocolate frosting.
+My favorite (and I’m in the minority here).
 Beat together softened butter, keto powdered sugar, vanilla, cocoa powder, and milk.

 How to make a keto birthday cake